Dakota-Logan/keppr/Readme.md

 ## Goals

 In this checkpoint students will demonstrate a working knowledge of building full-stack applications.
 They will utilize a VueJs frontend implementing the Vuex design and Vue-Router to manage the dom.
 On the server side students will use the DotNet WebApi for their server implementing the Repository pattern to communicate with the database.
-In addition students will use bcrypt for password hashing, dapper as an ORM and MySQL as their database.
+In addition students will use Auth0 for user management, dapper as an ORM and MySQL as their database.

 ## The Setup